Medieval Palaeography: An Introduction to Reading Medieval Documents HIST5142

 ■ Transcribe and describe a variety of medieval scripts.

-■ Understand and utilise core technical vocabulary in medieval palaeography, diplomatics and sigillography
+■ Make appropriate use of core technical vocabulary in medieval palaeography, diplomatics and sigillography

 ■ Interpret a variety of medieval dating systems